Seaford line: Seaford extension

 In 2005, the State Government announced the line would be extended 5.5 km to the southern suburb of Seaford.
 The plan was cancelled in December 2007 after a study concluded that the extension could not be justified.
 The government announced that it would retain the corridor to Aldinga for a possible extension further south in the future.
 In July 2008, a feasibility study was commissioned by the government into extending the line.
-This extension was given approval after the Federal Government announced a $291 million investment in the project as part of the 2009/10 Federal Budget.
+This extension was given approval after the federal government announced a $291 million investment in the project as part of the 2009/10 Federal Budget.

 Construction started in 2011 with the extension opening on 23 February 2014.
 The extension included a new 1.2 km elevated rail bridge over the Onkaparinga River, a rail bridge over Old Honeypot Drive, and new railway stations at Seaford Meadows and Seaford.
 New road bridges were also constructed over the extension at Goldsmith Drive, Seaford Road and Lynton Terrace.

-Future extension to Aldinga Beach
+Future extension

-In 2019, Renewal SA delivered a Draft Structure Plan of a 94 hectare area of land in Aldinga which is set to include a new school and a train station.
+On 16 March 2025, South Australian Premier Peter Malinauskas announced that a corridor of land has been reserved for a possible future extension of the Seaford line to Sellicks Beach.